 - While bank accreditations are harder to obtain, you can get accreditations from non-traditional lenders, who are often willing to take more risk and more flexible.

 It is well known that the two most common challenges facing franchisors are finding good franchisees to join their network, and subsequently getting them financed.

 Let's talk about how franchisors can overcome the latter.

 One of the things that often get overlooked when expanding a franchise business is obtaining a finance accreditation from a lender, which plays an important role in the success of franchise networks.

-It presents multiple benefits for the franchisor and franchisee.
-An accreditation means a lender has assessed the franchise model as viable and gives the franchisor an advantage in attracting franchisees.
+Accreditation means a lender has assessed the franchise model as viable and gives the franchisor an advantage in attracting franchisees.

 Meanwhile, despite the wealth of lenders available to prospects, access to finance can be a major barrier for potential franchise partners.
 Any step a franchisor can take to help break down this barrier will have a positive outcome on their recruitment and retention success.

-A simple access to funds allows franchise partners to take advantage of opportunities that come their way, fuelling internal growth from existing owners.
+Simple access to funds allows franchise partners to take advantage of opportunities that come their way, fuelling internal growth from existing owners.
 Having an accreditation in place can also help get franchisees on board with new equipment rollouts, refurbishments or rebranding activities, as finance is readily available.

 Once established, accreditation can benefit more than just new franchisees entering the network.
 Existing partners who are seeking more funds throughout their franchising journey will also see the advantages.

 Most lenders, from traditional banks to alternative providers, offer some form of accreditation for franchise brands.
 If you’re not familiar, accreditation programs allow franchisors to offer their network access to a pre-approved amount of finance with that lender.
 Such programs are designed to streamline the lending process for trusted brands and allow franchise partners seamless access to funds.